-Egress windows provide an emergency escape in the event of fires, floods and other disasters to the home.
-Not only can they offer a safe exit from a burning building, but they can also preserve your belongings and prevent smoke damage by allowing fumes to pour into the night instead of “bottling up” inside your house.
+Egress windows provide an emergency escape in the event of fires, floods, and other disasters.
+They offer a safe exit from a burning building, preserve your belongings, and prevent smoke damage by allowing fumes to pour into the night instead of “bottling up” inside your house.

 According to the International Residential Code (IRC), egress points must have the following:

-- A minimum width of 20 inches and a minimum height of 24 inches.
+- Minimum width of 20 inches and a minimum height of 24 inches

 There are a few other guidelines from the IRC that you’ll need to follow.